These emotional regulation worksheets will help your students focus on the present by using their five senses.

-When we are anxious or stressed or otherwise upset, we are often thinking about past or future situations.
-We’re worried about something in the future and thinking of all the things that could possibly go wrong, or we’re dwelling on a past incident and all the things that did go wrong.
+To often, when we’re anxious, stressed, or otherwise upset, we are often thinking about the past or future.
+We’re worried about all the things that could possibly go wrong in the future, or we’re dwelling on a past incident and all the things that did go wrong.

-5, 4, 3, 2, 1, grounding is a calming technique that helps you focus on the present by using your five senses and to notice and focus on things currently around you.
-This brings you back to the present, rather than overthinking about the past or future.
+5, 4, 3, 2, 1 grounding is a calming technique that helps you focus on the present by using your five senses and to notice things currently around you.
+This brings you back to the present rather than overthinking the past or future.

 To start, students should take a deep breath.
 In, and out.

 5 Things You See: Use your eyes to look around.
 Write five things you see on the worksheet.
 You could say things like “I see a lamp, a water bottle, a box of tissues, a poster on the wall, and a computer.

 4 Things You Feel: This uses your sense of touch.
 Don’t think about feelings like sad or mad, think about things you can feel with your hands or other parts of your body.
 For example, you could list the fuzzy liner of your sweatshirt on your arms, your hair falling onto your face, the cool breeze on your skin, or a mosquito bite itching.

 3 Things You Hear: Listen carefully.
 What sounds do you hear?
 If you’re at school, you might hear pencils scratching on paper.
 If you’re outside, you might hear wind rustling the leaves in the trees.
 If you’re at home, you might hear the TV playing in the other room.

 2 Things You Smell: Take another deep breath in with your nose.
 This one can be tough because there aren’t always smelly things around.
 You might be able to notice the smell of hand sanitizer someone just used, or maybe your teacher is wearing perfume.
 If you can’t notice any smells, write down your favorite things to smell, like freshly baked cookies or outside after it rains.